 The Zika Virus and Pregnancy: Things you need to know

-With Zika virus on the rise there is more information coming out about the dangers of the Zika virus and pregnancy.
+With Zika virus on the rise, there is more information coming out about the dangers of Zika virus and pregnancy.

 What is the Zika virus

-The Zika virus is a disease that Aedes mosquitoes are a carrier for, and can cause several minor issues when bitten, but is more dangerous to pregnant women and their unborn children.
+The Zika virus is a disease carried by Aedes mosquitoes.
+Their bites can cause several minor issues.
+However, it is more dangerous to pregnant women, and their unborn children.
 A few of the symptoms of the Zika virus are: joint pain, rashes, muscle pain, red eyes, headaches and fever.

-Most of these symptoms can be confused as allergies, the common cold, or even the flu, so unfortunately most people don’t end up seeking the proper treatment.
-The virus has been shown to cause birth defects and microcephaly (a smaller than usual head) and some of them end up suffering from brain damage as well.
+Some symptoms can be confused as allergies, the common cold, or even the flu.
+Due to this, most people don’t end up seeking the proper treatment.
+The virus has been shown to cause birth defects and microcephaly (a smaller than usual head).
+Some end up suffering from brain damage as well.